-I'm a full researcher (investigador integrado) at the Centre for Ethics, Politics, and Society (CEPS) at the University of Minho, where I develop research in neuroethics.
-I’m also an invited assistant professor of Philosophy, with a special interest in Ethics and Political Philosophy.
+I'm a full researcher at the Centre for Ethics, Politics, and Society (CEPS) and an Assistant Professor of Anthropological Philosophy at the University of Minho.
+I develop research in neuroethics and teach with a special interest in Ethics and Political Philosophy.

-I received my Ph.D. in Social and Political Philosophy from the University of Minho in 2024.
+I received my Ph.D. in Philosophy from the University of Minho in 2024.
 My doctoral research focused on the ethics of human enhancement through biotechnology.
-In it, I proposed an ethical framework—Human Nature Developmentalism—to assess the moral permissibility of biomedical interventions, grounded in a robust conception of human nature and well-being.
+In it, I proposed an ethical framework, Human Nature Developmentalism, to assess the moral permissibility of biomedical interventions, grounded in a robust conception of human nature and well-being.

-I'm currently exploring the philosophical implications of emerging neurotechnologies, particularly Brain-Computer Interfaces.
+I'm currently exploring the philosophical implications of emerging neurotechnologies more broadly, including surveillance and monitoring technologies used in workplace and consumer settings.
 My work engages with the conceptual, ontological, and normative dimensions of these technologies, focusing on their potential to reshape our understanding of agency, identity, and autonomy.
+Brain-Computer Interfaces remain a central case within this research, particularly as a limiting case for questions of autonomy and control.

 Besides being passionate about teaching, I'm also a bibliophile and a Cardano enthusiast.